What is clean eating for weight loss? Well first let me ask you:

 You do not need grains, oats, rice, or corn to thrive.
 You do need fresh veggies and fruits.

 Protein is a dietary requirement because it builds and repairs tissues and helps make hormones and enzymes.
-Use a macro calculator to discover your minimum requirement of daily protein, and tweak from there.
+Use this Keto macro calculator from Workoutcave.com to discover your minimum requirement of daily protein, and tweak from there.
 I know that I do better with higher protein.

 Fat is also required because it nourishes our brain and cells, but only if it is a natural fat.
 Dietary fat allows you to metabolize fat-soluable vitamins.